sp4ce-cowboy/tp/docs/DeveloperGuide.md

 #### User Input Builder

 The `UserInputBuilder` class is a test utility class for the purposes of generating possible user inputs for a given `Transaction`.
-With a given `Transaction` object, it become possible to generate a `String` that represents what a user might have input in order to have stored that `Transaction.` This allows for the conversion of a `Transaction` object into an equivalent user-input.
+With a given `Transaction` object, it becomes possible to generate a `String` that represents what a user might have input in order to have stored that `Transaction.` This allows for the conversion of a `Transaction` object into an equivalent user-input.
 Such a conversion would be beneficial for `FxRobot` which can use